sithmel/ten-x-team/README.md

 ---
 ### Testing
 * never postpone <!-- .element: class="fragment" data-fragment-index="1" -->
-* the "end-to-end tests" fallacy <!-- .element: class="fragment" data-fragment-index="2" -->
+* the only "end-to-end tests" fallacy <!-- .element: class="fragment" data-fragment-index="2" -->
 * dumb tests are fine <!-- .element: class="fragment" data-fragment-index="3" -->
+* good code is easy to test <!-- .element: class="fragment" data-fragment-index="4" -->

 Note:
 Never postpone testing: test is supposed to help you, should not be a chore.